pulchre/wingman/COMMERCIAL_LICENSE.md

 1. No user shall use this software for any purpose except in accordance with the terms of the AGPL.

-1. No user shall sell, license, or otherwise distribute this software for on-prem use except in accordance with the terms of the AGPL.
+1. No commercial user shall use this software for any purpose.

 1. Any user that is exempt from the AGPL, shall not be permitted to resell, license, or otherwise give either original or modifications of this software